Oracle APEX Version Control: Give a Little, Gain a Lot

 I’ve been using Oracle Application Express (APEX) for more years than I can count on my fingers.
 Throughout the entire time, I, along with many others, have grappled with version controlling APEX applications.
 Before diving into this controversial topic, it’s important to recap some background information around APEX and version control.

 Let me pause for a minute and ask a question: what’s your favorite “but where’s the X” story?
-A friend of mine who grew up on ranch and learned to drive at a very young age, it was when he first got into an automatic pickup truck after only ever driving a standard and asked, “But where’s the clutch?!?”
-His dad’s reply, “There is no clutch; it’s all automatic,” was of course met with suspicion.
+A friend of mine who grew up on a ranch and learned to drive at a very young age, it was when he first got into an automatic pickup truck after only ever driving a standard and asked, “But where’s the clutch?!?”
+His dad’s reply, “There is no clutch; it’s all automatic,” was, of course, met with suspicion.

 To get started, let’s first clarify what we mean by “version control” as it can mean different things to different people.
 In most cases, it covers the following: